 - The mesh can come through into the vagina.
 This is called vaginal mesh exposure or extrusion.
-It can cause pain, vaginal discharge or bleeding, vaginal infections, or pain or problems having sex. - The mesh can also come through into the bladder or the urethra.
-This can happen around the time you had the mesh surgery or some time later.
-It can cause problems including frequent urinary tract infections (UTIs), blood in the urine, difficulty emptying the bladder, pain when passing urine or having sex, leaking urine or having to get to the toilet quickly. - The mesh sling may be too tight.
-This can cause problems with emptying the bladder. - There may not be an obvious cause for some other problems that women who have had mesh surgery may experience.
+It can cause pain, vaginal discharge or bleeding, vaginal infections, or pain or problems having sex. - The mesh can also come through into the bowel, the bladder or the tube coming out of your bladder (the urethra).
+This can happen around the time of surgery or some time later.
+This might cause bladder problems, including frequent urinary tract infections (UTIs), blood in the urine, difficulty emptying the bladder or having sex, pain when passing urine, leaking urine or having to get to the toilet quickly.
+Possible bowel problems include pain or difficulty when you open your bowels, not getting to the toilet in time, bleeding from the anus or passing mucus. - There may not be an obvious cause for some other problems that women who have had mesh surgery may experience.
 These include pain or changes in sensation (such as numbness or pins and needles) in the back, abdomen, pelvis, leg, vagina, groin or the area between the vagina and anus (the perineum), or problems in other parts of the body such as fibromyalgia (chronic pain in many different parts of the body). - The type of mesh surgery you had can also lead to complications that are not directly caused by the mesh itself.